1971 Formula One season: Round 1: South Africa

 The South African Grand Prix, held at the fast and flowing high-altitude Kyalami circuit between Johannesburg and Pretoria in March kicked off the championship season.
 Stewart took pole, ahead of the twelve-cylinder cars of Amon, Regazzoni and Andretti.
-At the start, Regazzoni took the lead going into the Crowthorne corner ahead of Fittipaldi, Ickx (who had started 8th), Hulme, Rodriguez, Andretti, and Stewart.
+At the start, Regazzoni took the lead going into the Crowthorne corner ahead of Fittipaldi, Ickx (who had started 8th), Hulme, Rodríguez, Andretti, and Stewart.
 Amon dropped to 14th.
 Hulme in his McLaren-Ford passed Fittipaldi for second then Regazzoni for the lead.
 Hulme led the race until the 76th of 79 laps- when he had to come into the pits to repair some suspension damage his car had suffered.
 Andretti took the lead and won, followed by Stewart, Regazzoni, Wisell, Amon, and Hulme.

 7-week gap between Rounds 1 and 2

 There were three non-championship events between the first and second 1971 Formula One championship rounds.
 Two weeks after the South African Grand Prix, a number of teams traveled to England (where most F1 teams were and are based) to compete in the Race of Champions, held at the undulating and bumpy Brands Hatch circuit just outside London.
 This race, run at a shorter distance than is usual for a Grand Prix was won by the Swiss Regazzoni in a Ferrari, ahead of pole-sitter Jackie Stewart and veteran Briton John Surtees.

 The Questor Grand Prix in the western United States was held one week after the Race of Champions, at the Ontario Motor Speedway in southern California.
 The circuit was based on the Indianapolis Motor Speedway, but also had an interior road circuit which also utilized part of the speedway oval.
 This race, like the Argentine race, was run in two heats; Mario Andretti won in a Ferrari ahead of Jackie Stewart.
 Financial problems for the organizers meant that Ontario was never to be used again for a Formula One race; the circuit fell into financial disrepair and was closed in 1980.
 The Auto Club Speedway of California in nearby Fontana effectively replaced this venue in 1996.

 Another race in England, the Spring Trophy, was held at Oulton Park near Manchester.
-This event was not entered by Ferrari, and Stewart took pole again ahead of Briton Peter Gethin in a McLaren-Ford, Rodriguez and Siffert BRMs.
-In misty, damp and cold weather, Rodriguez won the event, ahead of Gethin and Stewart.
+This event was not entered by Ferrari, and Stewart took pole again ahead of Briton Peter Gethin in a McLaren-Ford, Rodríguez and Siffert BRMs.
+In misty, damp and cold weather, Rodríguez won the event, ahead of Gethin and Stewart.